 CONCLUSION

 We started out by considering that women’s choices for joint rather than single honours degrees was a cause for concern.
 Extremely low representation of women on computer science degrees has been identified as a major problem and the point for intervention in many countries (Frieze & Quesenberry, 2019) so we concluded that if women were diversifying their studies this was somehow not achieving the objective of increasing women’s participation.
 Our findings made us question whether this was the right way to look at these choices.
 As a route into specific roles within the computing and IT professions, computer science degrees are just one metric, and indeed this is how the UK Higher Education sector and many other global indices measure participation rates.
 However, what we know is that employment opportunities within the sector are wide and diverse.
 For mature learners, motivation and choice is less likely to be influenced by peers, teachers, parents or media representations of women and tech, than would be the case among adolescents in high school.
 Rather, the motivation of mature women is much more related to their employment potential, and reflects real world knowledge of job markets, and experience of workplaces.
 Thus, the usual assumptions that are applied when looking at the women and IT problem from the pipeline model are not appropriate (Blickenstaff, 2005).
-Women in our study had made an active choice for a joint honours study programme precisely to fill educational/ knowledge gaps (e.g. in the case of mathematics and stats) and to prepare themselves for new jobs and careers.
-Returners or career changers were embarking on the acquisition of new skills at a particular life course transition point and continuing their journey of lifelong learning (Castano & Webster, 2011)
+Women in our study had made an active choice for a joint honours study programme precisely to fill educational/ knowledge gaps (e.g. in the case of mathematics and statistics) and to prepare themselves for new jobs and careers.
+Returners or career changers were embarking on the acquisition of new skills at a particular life course transition point and continuing their journey of lifelong learning (Castaño & Webster, 2011).

 Women students in this study have demonstrated agency in their own career trajectories.
 As the focus group discussion revealed, study choices were made from a position of knowledge of the labour market and almost always made with a specific career or employment goal in mind.
 This contrasts with studies of younger girls and women whose perception and knowledge of actual jobs is often what inhibits them from making a choice for computing, and where interventions are often focused on developing interest in the subject through workshops and other hands on activities (Cuny & Asprey, 2002).
 In addition, we found that concerns around confidence were much more likely to be related to juggling current careers, caring responsibilities and study, or to do with entering a new career at a later stage in life, rather than around ability or uncertainty about the study of technology itself.

-Adult learners are a compelling sample because they emphasise that studies of gender and careers can benefit from a life-course perspective and can add to intersectional understandings of under representation by bringing in age/life-stage as a variable in the same way as considerations of ethnicity/race have enriched previous understandings (Thakkar, et al 2018; Mellström, 2009; Sondhi et al., 2019).
+Adult learners are a compelling sample because they emphasise that studies of gender and careers can benefit from a life-course perspective and can add to intersectional understandings of under representation by bringing in age/life-stage as a variable in the same way as considerations of ethnicity/race have enriched previous understandings (Thakkar et al., 2018; Mellström, 2009; Sondhi et al., 2019).
 Future interventions and strategies to address skills shortages in the IT sector must take a life-course perspective into account.
 However, targeting older women for retraining will not suffice to resolve the gender digital divide.
 Companies must recognise and tackle the predominant male biased culture within the industry, offering flexible career routes that reflect women’s lives, and improve the retention and return of their women employees.
 Moreover, efforts must continue across all stages of the life-course to address stereotypes, media, peers and teachers who will influence the career choices of the next generation.

 REFERENCES